Best child bike seats 2025: tested and rated by parents

 Reasons to avoid

-Similarly to the Mac Ride (see below), the stem fixing point uses a specialised spacer under your stem and quick release clamps on both the stem and seat post.
-Once the spacer is in place then fitting and removing the seat is quick and tool free.
-Bonus points go to Shotgun for including the requisite tools needed for setup and a spare spacer with the seat so you can set up two bikes at once.
+Similarly to the Mac Ride (see below), the stem fixing point uses a specialised spacer under your stem and quick-release clamps on both the stem and seat post.
+Once the spacer is in place, then fitting and removing the seat is quick and tool-free.
+Bonus points go to Shotgun for including the requisite tools needed for setup and a spare spacer with the seat, allowing you to set up two bikes at once.

-There are a few limitations with bike compatibility - you can’t fit to a drop bar bike and need a standard stem/steerer and enough room to fit the clamp.
-This is likely only to be an issue if you ride a higher-end MTB or have a particularly race-orientated position.
+There are a few limitations with bike compatibility - you can’t fit to a drop bar bike and need a standard stem/steerer and enough room to accommodate the clamp.
+This is likely to be an issue only if you ride a higher-end mountain bike or have a particularly race-oriented position.

-The whole family has absolutely loved using the Shotgun seat and it’s been a completely different experience to any of the rear mounted ones.
-I actually feel like I’m riding with my son, seeing what he sees and knowing what he’s doing and able to react to his whoops and enjoyment.
-With a rear seat I didn’t ever know what he was doing and interaction was limited to half-heard shouts between us.
+The whole family has absolutely loved using the Shotgun seat, and it’s been a completely different experience from any of the rear-mounted ones.
+I actually feel like I’m riding with my son, seeing what he sees, knowing what he’s doing and being able to react to his whoops and enjoyment.
+With a rear seat, I didn’t even know what he was doing, and interaction was limited to half-heard shouts between us.

 Noticing his growing ability to position himself and react to riding has been so rewarding.
-The commute to nursery is a lot more fun on this too.
-As with the Mac Ride, your child can get in the way of seeing and pedalling a bit but in all honesty this has added to the fun and interaction for us both.
+The commute to the nursery is a lot more fun on this, too.
+As with the Mac Ride, your child can get in the way of seeing and pedalling a bit, but in all honesty, this has added to the fun and interaction for us both.

-The Shotgun’s handlebar made all the difference for our 3 year old tester.
+I would highly recommend upgrading to the Shotgun’s editional handlebar.
+It made all the difference for our 3-year-old.
 Firstly, it looks cool.
 This is of the utmost importance when you’re three.
 More prosaically, he had something he could comfortably hold onto with reassuring grips and a more natural riding position.
 It also gave him the chance to really interact with the riding and give him a sense of control as he could contribute to the steering.

 Best for off-road